Absent Freeholder and Leaking Flats

 Unfortunately only one leaseholder responded!

-A heavy storm then led to us asking for further assistance and building control stepped in.
-Their actions can be read here.
+A very heavy storm then led to us again to ask for help from the Council and what happened next can be read here.